UM-PEPL/HallThruster.jl/docs/src/explanation/verification.md

 ## Regression tests
 We automatically check all three landmark cases, as well as a few SPT-100 simulations, to ensure that the code performs as expected between releases.
-Any unforseen changes in the physics or numerics causes these tests to fail.
+For each case, we check the mean, peak-to-peak, and transient maximum values of thrust, discharge current, and ion current.
-For each case, we compare the time-averaged thrust, discharge current, component efficiencies, and peak values of electron temprature, electric field, plasma density and neutral density to expected values.
+We also compare several time-averaged properties between versions, including the maximum, minimum, mean, and L2 residual of $T_e$, $n_n$, $n_e$, and $E$.
-Any minor deviation from these values produces a failure.
+Any unintended changes in the physics or numerics will case these tests to fail.
 These tests can be found in [test/regression](https://github.com/UM-PEPL/HallThruster.jl/tree/main/test/regression).